shank54/TopHashTagTweets/README.md

 This app retrieves the tweets containing top hashtags in real time.
-It is build using Apache Storm Framework and Twitter4J.
+It is built using Apache Storm Framework and Twitter4J.